tiared/notes.stuartpb.com/secret-trump.md

 ### Ryan (R)

-Paul Ryan just plays by classic Republican strategy: wins if Capitalism overtakes Democracy or Donald Trump is elected CEO of America, loses if Democracy wins or if Donald Trump is Fired.
+Paul Ryan just plays by classic Republican strategy: wins if Capitalism overtakes Democracy or Donald Trump is elected Capitalist America's CEO, loses if Democracy wins or if Donald Trump is Fired.

 Like his Democratic counterpart in Bernie, since almost every other Republican is following some kind of compromised agenda (including Donald Trump, who *cannot* lowball his fascist allegiances like a traditional Hitler), Ryan's game can be more frustrating than anyone.